longmengua/websocket/README.md

 # websocket

-## C# with native broswer supported websocket, not singalR
+- C# with native browser supported websocket, not singalR